Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \subsection{Existing logic to model state change}

-There are different ways to model state change, in this section, we analyze the limitations of some existing logics, and propose our weighted state transition logic to model state change.
+There are different ways to model state change.
+In this section, we analyze the limitations of some existing logic, and propose our weighted state transition logic to model state change.